A-Z of Student Services

 Sharon Guck, Coordinator

 The Substance Abuse Prevention Office (CHOICES) provides information and help for students experiencing problems related to alcohol or other substance use and abuse.
+We can also help if you are concerned about a friend or a family member.
 All services are strictly confidential.
 Our services include: information about the symptoms and early warning signs of abuse and dependence, resources and treatment available on campus or within the community, screening and assessment, peer support groups, and counseling.
 Our Peer Educators provide many fun and healthy programs that positively affect attitudes and behaviors regarding alcohol and other drug use on campus and throughout life.
 CHOICES also provides WCSU students online self-assessment tools called E-CHUG and E-TOKE.
-We also have a resource library filled with current literature and brochures on many health-related topics.
+We also have a resource library filled with current literature and brochures on many health related topics.
 Students can browse or borrow any of our materials which are excellent resources for personal or academic use.

 All of Western’s classrooms are equipped with instructional technology, offering the ideal hands-on learning environment for both students and instructors.
 To learn more, visit wcsu.edu/technology/techrooms.